Our Objectives

 Board of Directors and Committee Chairs

-Grayson Kent – LA Chapter President, BOD Vice President
+Grayson Kent – BOD President

 Owner of Rock n Roll Reptiles and instructor.